ipfs-inactive/website/content/pages/docs/commands.md

   directly.

 SUBCOMMANDS
-  ipfs object diff <obj_a> <obj_b> - Takes a diff of the two given objects. ipfs object get <key>            - Get and serialize the DAG node named by <key>. ipfs object links <key>          - Outputs the links pointed to by the specified object. ipfs object new [<template>]     - Creates a new object from an ipfs template. ipfs object patch                - Create a new merkledag object based on an existing one. ipfs object put <data>           - Stores input as a DAG object, outputs its key. ipfs object stat <key>           - Get stats for the DAG node named by <key>. ipfs object data <key>           - Outputs the raw bytes in an IPFS object.
+  ipfs object data <key>           - Output the raw bytes of an IPFS object. ipfs object diff <obj_a> <obj_b> - Display the diff between two ipfs objects. ipfs object get <key>            - Get and serialize the DAG node named by <key>. ipfs object links <key>          - Output the links pointed to by the specified object. ipfs object new [<template>]     - Create a new object from an ipfs template. ipfs object patch                - Create a new merkledag object based on an existing one. ipfs object put <data>           - Store input as a DAG object, print its key. ipfs object stat <key>           - Get stats for the DAG node named by <key>.

   Use 'ipfs object <subcmd> --help' for more information about each command.
 ```